-We currently grow enough food to feed 10 billion people, meaning the world’s population and then some.11 The United States alone could feed 800 million people with the grain we give to our livestock.12 (Note: for updated statistics on resource diversion, see this page).
+We currently grow enough food to feed 10 billion people, meaning the world’s population and then some.11 The United States alone could feed 800 million people with the grain we give to our livestock.12

 The problem isn’t lack of food, it’s that we’re feeding our food to our food. tweet this If the world adopted a vegan plant-based diet, we’d have world hunger solved.
 Pretty simple, really.
 If we really do care about the starving people of the world, we need to stop stealing their food to feed to our food and just eat the plant foods we already make.

 Which brings me to the only real health point I’m going to make.
 As I said, there are medical experts who are far more skilled than I in this area.
 I do have an entire vegan nutrition series with the wonderful Dr. Michael Greger of NutritionFacts.org that you can reference for more information.